Magento is one of the top ecommerce platforms in the United States and increasingly around the world too.

 Magneto is one of the best ecommerce platforms.
 Its creators built it using open-source technology.
 This gives its users the ability to control the look, functionality, and content on their online store without compromising the shopping experience.
 In addition, Magento gives its users a variety of useful tools and features.
 This includes marketing, search engine optimization, and catalog-management tools.

 Overall, the platform can cater to any size store.
-Whether you’re catering to a few customers or a million, the platform can grow and evolve with your business.
+Whether you’re catering to a few customers or a million, Magento offers both a free Magento Open Source and a feature-rich Magento Commerce, meaning the platform can grow and evolve with your business.
 Many times, businesses have to change platforms as they grow.

 Who Should Use Magento?